What Changed for TSA Carry-On Rules Update

 Solid food goes through security no problem.
 Sandwiches, fruit, protein bars, chips — bring whatever you want.
 The trouble starts with anything spreadable, creamy, or scoopable.
 Yogurt, hummus, peanut butter, that fancy dip you bought at the terminal shop before security — all of it counts as a liquid under TSA rules and falls under 3-1-1.

-That’s what makes TSA rules endearing in a weird way.
+That’s what makes TSA rules interesting when you think about it.
 They’re straightforward once you know them, but the edge cases — is soup a liquid? yes — keep tripping people up.
 Check TSA.gov before you fly if you’re bringing anything unusual.
 Five minutes of reading beats five minutes of negotiating with an agent over your snack.

 Marcus Chen